-Pete was a professional mogul athlete back in the day, but made the move into freeski coaching as the sport exploded in popularity.
+Peter was a professional mogul skier back in the day, but made the move into freeski coaching as the sport exploded in popularity.
 Pete has coached a large number of New Zealand athletes to the top of the sport who have become known on the international freeski stage.
 He has coached a few of the current HPC Parks Squad coaches & continues to work with high performance athletes as well as younger developing athletes.
 He has his Masters in Physical Education from the University of Commenius Bratislava, Slovakia.
 His countless seasons coaching freeskiing & his own personal competitive history make him an invaluable member of the HPC team.
 Pete loves coaching because he’s stoked to see athletes progress & he thinks a holistic approach to athlete development is of utmost importance.

 Thanks to: Cardrona for providing world-class training facilities year in & year out.
 Thanks to Atomic for making rad skis & Oyuki for keeping me snug.